Activity note: Hotel check-in from 3:00 p.m.

 Breakfast: Buffet at the hotel.

-Morning: We begin the morning with a performance by award-winning Native American musician Ron Roybal.
-Ron is a fine Native-American-flute player and guitarist, dedicated to the preservation of traditional music, as well as a composer in his own right.
-We'll then board our coach and travel to the Meow Wolf Arts Complex for an exciting only-in-Santa-Fe experience as we visit "The House of Eternal Return."
+Morning: We'll board our coach and travel to the Meow Wolf Arts Complex for an exciting only-in-Santa-Fe experience as we visit "The House of Eternal Return."
 Created by the Meow Wolf art collective, "The House of Eternal Return" is a multimedia, interactive art experience that has been described as “immersive storytelling.”
 Developed with the generous support of Santa Fe resident and "Game of Thrones" author George R.R.
-Martin, it was an immediate sensation after its opening in March 2016 and already has become a destination attraction for visitors from around the world, attracting over 400,000 in its first year.
-Declared by CBS News to be New Mexico's "most Instagrammed destination," it's a far cry from traditional Santa Fe style, but is a lot of fun for the open-minded young-at-heart.
-We’ll find ourselves transported into other dimensions as we walk through this combination of jungle gym, haunted house and art installation, a truly unique fusion of art and entertainment.
+Martin, it was an immediate sensation after its opening in March 2016 and already has become a destination attraction for visitors from around the world, attracting over 400,000 people in its first year.
+It's been recommended by CNN Travel as one of "the best things to do in Santa Fe," and declared by CBS News to be New Mexico's "most Instagrammed destination."
+It's a far cry from traditional Santa Fe style, but is a lot of fun for the open-minded young-at-heart.
+We’ll find ourselves transported into other dimensions as we walk through this labyrinthine combination of jungle gym, haunted house and art installation, a truly unique fusion of art and entertainment.
 If you've ever wanted to go through the looking-glass or walk through the wardrobe (or, in this case, a refrigerator!), this is your chance, truly an attraction for "children of all ages."

 Lunch: Plated meal from a limited menu at a popular local restaurant featuring New Mexican cuisine; selection of entrées, coffee, tea, soft drinks, water; additional beverages available for purchase.